Home » MUD Games: The Complete Guide to Text RPGs

 Five MUD games from Iron Realms

 Iron Realms Entertainment has been publishing text RPGs since 1995.
-The five games in the catalogue share the same engine and some fundamental design principles — persistent worlds, class-based combat, player-run economies, divine characters — but each has a distinct setting, tone, and player culture.
+For a wider view of the genre, 30 MUD games that defined the format puts Iron Realms in context alongside the other titles that shaped where MUDs are today.
+For a current guide to the best actively developed MUD games to play right now, see the best MUD games list.
+The five games in the catalogue share the same engine and some fundamental design principles: persistent worlds, class-based combat, player-run economies, divine characters.
+While they share the same engine, each has a distinct setting, tone, and player culture.

 GameSettingStatusToneStandout feature